 The essential element of hair restoration is awareness and proactivity.
 To date, the bald gene has not been identified.
 We do know it can come from both sides of the family.
 With advanced genetic testing, science is getting closer to finding where familial baldness originates.
 In the meantime, pull out the family album.

 Family history is the key to diagnosing genetic pattern baldness.
 Early prevention is crucial because the sooner you begin to treat balding, the more options to have for hair restoration.
-Prescription medications like Propecia help to prevent further hair loss.
-Minoxidil, like Rogain, helps to grow hair, but it’s not a permanent solution.
+Prescription finasteride medications like Propecia help to prevent further hair loss.
+Minoxidil, like Rogaine, helps to grow hair, but it’s not a permanent solution.

 It is best to seek medical attention when you first begin to notice signs of a receding hairline or thinning hair.
 Generally, we will lose our hair at about the same rate as those in our family.